 Use of this data is for non-profit, personal, or educational use only.
 To publish this data or apply it in other for-profit endeavours, please contact Dr. Jiquan Chen for information.
 For help interpreting the data, contact the author listed.
 Information provided here does not conflict with our committment to confidentiality or expose personal information from survey participants.

-- Flux tower locations
+- Eddy-Covariance Flux Data

 |Dr. Jiquan Chen||Professor, PI

 |Dr. Ranjeet John||Research Associate, Co-PI

 |Dr. Phil Robertson||Collaborator

 Kellogg Biological Station (LTER)

 |Dr. David Lusch||Collaborator, RS/GIS

 |Lauren Cooper||Collaborator, Forest Climate Program Michigan State Universityemail@example.com|